Please visit our sponsors

 - USDA Plants Database (not exactly up to date but I'm told they're working on it)

-- Flora of North America at eFloras.org: no pictures except for a few botanical drawings, but packed with detailed descriptive information on many plants, if you can interpret the botanical terms
+- Flora of North America at eFloras.org (and their improved beta site): no pictures except for botanical drawings, but packed with detailed descriptive information on many plants, if you can interpret the botanical terms

 Other plant reference sites